webappio/docs/api/010_ci_jobs.md

 - `SUCCEEDED` means that the runner succeeded

-## Get most recent CI job for a repository matching the given filters
+## Get most recent CI job for a repository matching a search query

 It's often useful to get the most recent CI job given specific filters.
 This API endpoint allows for that.

-Possible filters are:

-- `calculated_status=SUCCEEDED` (calculated status is success, any other value is also usable here)
-- `branch=master` (branch is only set for commits actually made to the branch, not for merge requests opened against that branch)
-- `status=ERROR` (see status vs calculated status section above)
-- `done=true` (the calculated status is neither NEW, STARTING_RUNNERS, nor RUNNING)
-- `failed=true` (the calculated status is JOB_ERROR, BAD_LAYERFILE, FAILURE, or RUNNER_ERROR)

-You can include multiple filters to require multiple conditions to be true.

 <language-tabs>